-Nationals Park Overview
+Nationals Park Guide 2025

 Go ahead and ask any of your baseball friends to list their favorite ballparks.
 Unless they’re from DC, it’s unlikely that any of them will mention Nationals Park.
 But why shouldn’t they?

 Opened in 2008, Nats Park once sat in an underdeveloped part of D.C.
 The Navy Yard neighborhood was once home to the country’s largest naval shipbuilding facility but had little in the way of neighborhood charm.
-Flash forward 14 years, and Nats Park checks so many of our boxes for “excellent ballpark” that we think it really needs to show up on more fans’ radar screens.
+Flash forward almost two decades, and Nats Park checks so many of our boxes for “excellent ballpark” that we think it really needs to show up on more fans’ radar screens.
 What was once an overlooked area is now a thriving, young neighborhood with an impressive restaurant and bar scene.
 The ballpark is easily accessible by public transit, the tickets are affordable, and there are interesting seating options that make a multi-day visit to the park almost a requirement.

 Our five-part guide to Nationals Park will help you plan the perfect trip to see baseball in southwest DC.
 We’ll cover: